Are electric cars worth the cash?

 Lastly, electric cars can help reduce our ‘mental pollution’ – stress!
 While it’s not entirely scientific or quantifiable, one could argue that they are simply less hassle than petrol or diesel cars.
 No more engine trouble on frosty mornings, and no more stalling on hill starts (no more gearbox at all).

-The only downside: expired lithium batteries are a real environmental hazard and an optimal recycling solution has yet to be developed.
+The only downside: expired lithium batteries are a real environmental hazard.
+Optimal recycling solutions have yet to be developed.

 Still idling on battery life and charge time